 “In my travels around, I found that a lot of predominantly black schools don’t have swimming pools,” said Goines.
 “There are public swimming pools, but with very little instruction.”

 Alongside other former and active-duty frogmen, Goines scours the country in search of young Americans who are willing to give it their all and try their luck at the Basic Underwater Demolition/SEAL (BUD/S) Training.
 The combined SEAL pipeline, which is comprised of BUD/S and the SEAL Qualification Training Course, has a 73 percent attrition rate.

 Another more subtle attempt by NSWC to recruit more African Americans and bridge the racial gap in the SEAL teams involves Chief Petty Officer David Goggins.
 Often called the fittest man alive, Goggins is a retired African-American SEAL who now spends his time completing absurdly difficult physical challenges, including ultra-marathon races and setting the world’s pull-up record.
 During his time in the SEAL teams, Chief Goggins was one of the few SEALs who got the chance to attend the Army’s Ranger School, a 61-day physical and mental suckfest that develops leadership qualities under the most adverse conditions.
-Chief Goggins not only graduated, he did so as the honors graduate.
+Chief Goggins not only graduated, but he did so as the honors graduate.
 Recently, the Navy featured Chief Goggins on their website, highlighting the extreme adversities he had to overcome in order to become a SEAL.

 This article was originally published in December 2019.
 It has been edited for republication.